PieterHeijman/PieterHeijman.github.io/_posts/2021-04-14-centering-content-vertically.md

 The result of this code would be two vertically centered pieces of text next to each other.

-Note that the wrapper is set to an `inline-block`. `Vertical-align` only works along a baseline.
+Note that the child is set to an `inline-block`. `Vertical-align` only works along a baseline.
 This means it only works on inline elements (basically, anything with its display property set to `inline` or `inline-block` and table-cells).

 This also means that setting a height to the wrapper `div` won't change the results.
 The centering happens along the content's baseline, which still runs in the same place, regardless of the parent's height.
 This makes `vertical-align` fairly limited.